Homes under the Planner: Applications lodged or approved in Redbridge

 Housing is a hot button issue in Redbridge - residents want to know what could be built where they live, and crucially, how any new development will affect them.

-With that in mind, take a look at our round-up of applications submitted or determined by Redbridge Council over the last 30 days.
+With that in mind, take a look at our round-up of applications received or determined by Redbridge Council over the last 30 days.

 Please note that this list is non-exhaustive.